 Directions to Richardson’s Beach Park

-If you east (coming from Hilo) on down Kalaniana’ole Avenue you reach a series of beach parks.
-The two most popular of these beach parks are Carlsmith beach park, popularly known as Four Mile after the mile marker, and Richardson’s, about at the end of the road.
+Coming from downtown Hilo go east down Kalaniana’ole Avenue to reach a series of beach parks.
+The two most popular of these beach parks are Carlsmith beach park, popularly known as Four Mile after the mile marker, and Richardson’s, almost at the end of the road.